rnelsonchem/gcmstools/docs/appendA.rst

 knowledge of the command-line terminal (command prompt on Windows).
 The terminal can seem very "texty" and confusing at first; however, with a little practice it gets to be fairly intuitive and *efficient*.
 There are many tutorials online, for example, `The Command Line Crash Course`_.
-However, A few basic command line concepts are covered here, for reference.
+However, a few basic command line concepts are covered here, for reference.

 When you start a terminal, you will be presented with a window to type